 Credit: Courtesy of Barry Rabinowitz

-Hosted by Geoffrey Baer, and presented nationally by WTTW Chicago, the program visits ten influential planned towns that transformed our ideas of community.
+Hosted by Geoffrey Baer, the program visits ten influential planned towns that transformed our ideas of community.

 Most cities, towns, and suburbs have evolved organically over time — their design resulting from the disparate actions of individuals.

 But these ten experimental towns were designed (or redesigned) from the ground up by visionary planners, and ordinary citizens who sought to change the lives of residents using architecture, design and urban planning.